kinostl/crystal_caravans/docs/starter_missions/012_river_belle_path.md

 _Crab Drangoon_ --- Combat: The Crab jumps around.
 Each Hit harms a different target.
 _Bubble Tea_ --- Magic: Sticky bubbles fill the air.
 All players roll Luck.
 Any who fail are Slowed.
-_Static Rush_ --- Use only with an claw.
+_Static Rush_ --- Use only with a claw.
 The Crab charges.
 Roll Combat and Magic to attack.

 </div>